 As mentioned in Note 1, the Company is subject to the special tax regime of the rules governing Spanish Real Estate Investment Trusts (SOCIMIs).
-It is therefore subject to Act 11 of 26 October 2009, with the amendments introduced by Act 16 of 27 December 2012, under which SOCIMIs are governed.
-Article 3 of Act 11 of 26 October 2009 sets out certain requirements that must be met by this type of company.
-The companies that have opted for said regime are obliged to distribute dividends to its shareholders, once the pertinent mercantile obligations have been fulfilled, the benefit obtained in the year, having to arrange their distribution within the six months following the end of each year and be paid within the month following the date of the agreement of distribution.
-Additionally, as detailed in the amendments included in Act 11/2021, of July 9, the entity will be subject to a special tax of 15% on the amount of the profits obtained in the year that are not subject to distribution.
+As established in Article 6 of Law 11/2009 of October 26, with the amendments introduced by Law 16/2012 of December 27, companies that have opted for said regime are obliged to distribute dividends to its shareholders, once the pertinent mercantile obligations have been fulfilled, the benefit obtained in the year, having to arrange their distribution within the six months following the end of each year and be paid within the month following the date of the agreement of distribution.
+Additionally, as detailed in the amendments included in Law 11/2021, of July 9, the entity will be subject to a special tax of 15% on the amount of the profits obtained in the year that are not subject to distribution.